 Too much Isolation from social circles might make your kid be vulnerable when they get back to the circles.
 This might lead them to do certain things to fit in and regain their social positioning.

 And such peer pressures can turn out to be harmful for your teenager.
-If you like to know how to help your teen deal with peer pressures do read our article 5 Effective ways to deal with Peer Pressure
+If you like to know how to help your teen deal with peer pressures do read our article peer pressures.

 Punishment should not rip your teen of their dignity:

-Any punishment that you are planning should be that which addresses the misbehavior.
+Any punishment that you are planning should be that which addresses the misbehaviour.
 And not the person.

 Be very careful that the punishment you are giving out does not affect your teen’s dignity.